Surface Finish CNC Turning

 We are going to use um Ra.

-The um stands for micro millimeters.
+The um stands for microns.

 The Ra stands for roughness average.

-You can buy a flat block like the one above which you can use as a comparison to see what finish you’re getting.
+You can buy a flat block like the one above which you can use as a comparison to see what surface finish you’re getting.

 The section above is for CNC Turning surface finishes.